-With over 1.3 million obese children in the UK there’s never been a more important time to look seriously at how to encourage a balanced diet for children.
-With readily-available sugary snacks, drinks and high-fat ready meals, the increase in unhealthily-balanced diets for children has no doubt contributed to this rise in childhood obesity.
+With a four-fold increase in the number of children and teenagers admitted to hospital for obesity-related conditions in the last decade, there’s never been a more important time to look seriously at how to encourage a balanced diet for children.
 So how can we help our children eat healthily?

 That’s why Slimming World’s Free2Go plan, designed especially for 11-15 year olds, helps young members eat a balanced diet without pain and deprivation.
 By reducing the less healthy options (but without banning them!), discovering ‘cool swaps’ and tasty recipes, it creates a balanced diet for children that’s realistic, practical and fun!

 Our young members get a specially written booklet to guide them on healthy options (with some surprising and tasty meal ideas!) explaining in an accessible way what it is that makes a food healthy or not.

 A healthy balanced diet for children, the Food Optimising way

 A typical day’s eating for a Free2Go member:

 Breakfast – scrambled eggs, bacon, baked beans and wholemeal toast

 Lunch – baked potato with tuna and sweetcorn, followed by a toffee yogurt and sliced banana

 Dinner – homemade meatballs and spaghetti, topped with cheese